-Latrobe woman pleads guilty to five burglaries
+Latrobe woman pleads guilty to 5 burglaries

 A Latrobe woman will serve up to three years in prison for her role in five burglaries last year.